Honda HR-V (third generation): Battery electric model

 A battery electric version of the third-generation HR-V was revealed in China in October 2021 as the Honda e:NS1 and e:NP1, which is manufactured by Dongfeng Honda and Guangqi Honda respectively.
 Both are based on the e:N Architecture F platform used for smaller, front-wheel drive battery electric vehicles.

 The same model is marketed in Europe as the Honda e:Ny1.
-Sourced from China, the e:Ny1 went on sale in UK in August 2023 with two trim levels available, Elegance and Advance.
+Sourced from China, the e:Ny1 went on sale in the UK in August 2023 with two trim levels available, Elegance and Advance.
 It was also marketed in Hong Kong, Indonesia, Malaysia, New Zealand and Thailand as the Honda e:N1.